smikitky/chatgpt-md-translator/README.md

 ## Limitations

-- This tool does not do serious Markdown parsing for fragment splitting.
+- This tool does not perform serious Markdown parsing for fragment splitting.
 The algorithm may fail on an atypical source file that has no or very few blank lines.
 - The tool has not been tested with Markdown files outside of React Docs (react.dev), although I expect most potential problems can be solved by tweaking `instruction.md`.
 - The combination of this tool and GPT-4 should do 80% of the translation job, but be sure to review the result at your own responsibility.
 It sometimes ignores your instruction or outputs invalid Markdown, most of which are easily detectable and fixable with tools like VS Code's diff editor.